theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 ***

-**MAKE SURE YOU HAVE YOUR TIMED ENTRY TICKET BEFORE YOU HEAD TO THE PARK!**
+**MAKE SURE YOU HAVE YOUR TIMED ENTRY PARKING PASS BEFORE YOU HEAD TO THE PARK!**

 **Fridays through Sundays are the busiest.**